clk-project/clk/doc/use_cases/dealing_with_secrets.md

     http_bearer *****

-As you can see, the secret is not actually shown, to avoid secrets to easily show up when you don't want them to.
+The secret is not actually shown, to avoid secrets to easily show up when you don't want them to.
 What this command tells is that a secret actually exists associated to that key.
+The only information that you have is that there indeed exists a secret with that name.

-You have to explicitly ask clk to show the secret.
+To have `clk` show the secret, you need to add the `--secret` flag.

 ```bash
 clk secret show http_bearer --secret